Blame It on Your Love

-"Blame It on Your Love" is a song by English singer and songwriter Charli XCX featuring American singer and rapper Lizzo.
+"Blame It on Your Love" is a song by British singer Charli XCX featuring American singer and rapper Lizzo.
 It was released on 15 May 2019 as the second single from Charli XCX's third studio album, Charli, and soon after debuted on BBC Radio 1 as Annie Mac's "Hottest Record in the World".
-It is Charli XCX's first single since her 2018 collaboration with Troye Sivan, "1999".
-The single is a reworked version of "Track 10" the final track from Charli XCX's mixtape Pop 2 (2017).
+It was Charli XCX's first single since her 2018 collaboration with Troye Sivan, "1999".
+The single is a reworked version of a demo which later birthed "Track 10", the final track from Charli XCX's mixtape Pop 2 (2017).
 The music video was released on 13 June 2019.

 Background and "Track 10"

 "Track 10" is the final track of Charli XCX's mixtape Pop 2 (2017).
-"Blame It on Your Love" is a reworking of the track with additional vocals from Lizzo.
+The song is a remix of an early demo of "Blame It on Your Love" into a raw, emotional, and synth-filled piece.
+The released version uses samples of the 2015 PC Music song "I.D.L" by Life Sim and another Pop 2 song "Tears".

 "Track 10" was highly acclaimed upon the release of Pop 2, with Pitchfork placing the song at 92 on its list of the 100 Best Songs of 2018 and 85 on its list of the 200 Best Songs of the 2010s.
 In April 2022, Clash named "Track 10" among the 17 best of Charli's songs, with Ruby Carter claiming that "it helped solidify her image of 'Charli 2.0', on the heels of her Vroom Vroom EP."

+That demo version was later reworked into the current released version, (I Blame It On Your Love) which features additional vocals from Lizzo and was released in 2019.

+Prior to Charli's shows in São Paulo for the Crash: The Live Tour, her Brazilian fans got "Track 10" to the top of the country's iTunes charts in late October 2022.
+Charli acknowledged the fans' collective activism on Twitter on November 2, 2022 and performed the song at her shows for the rest of the Latin America leg of the tour.
+Moving forward Charli regularly included the song in her setlists.